Girish Bahal

 Working Papers

-The Effect of Supply Base Diversification on the Propagation of Shocks with C. Jenkins and D. Lenzo (older version: CAMA Working Paper 60/2022)
+The Effect of Supply Base Diversification on the Propagation of Shocks with C. Jenkins and D. Lenzo.
+CAMA Working Paper 60/2022

-Deconstructing Aggregate Fluctuations with D. Lenzo (older version: CAMA Working Paper 7/2022)
+Deconstructing Aggregate Fluctuations with D. Lenzo.
+CAMA Working Paper 7/2022

-Aggregate Fluctuations, Network Effects, and Covid-19 with D. Lenzo.
+Amplifying Supply and Demand Shocks: The Role of Supply Chains in the Covid-19 Crisis with D. Lenzo.
 CAMA Working Paper 59/2022

 "When Firms Matter: Propagation of Firm-Level Shocks through Production Network" with A. Shrivastava and S. Kumar